edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

   Applying changes...
   Saving original manifest as nginx.manifest.template.bak...
   Saving changes to nginx.manifest.template...
-  Downloading Marblerun premain from GitHub...
+  Downloading MarbleRun premain from GitHub...
   Successfully downloaded premain-libos.

   Done!
-You should be good to go for Marblerun!
+You should be good to go for MarbleRun!
   ```

 ## Command `install`

-Install Marblerun on your Kubernetes cluster.
+Install MarbleRun on your Kubernetes cluster.
-This command will add Marblerun to your local helm repository if it is not present yet, optionally you can provide a path to your own helm chart.
+This command will add MarbleRun to your local helm repository if it is not present yet, optionally you can provide a path to your own helm chart.

 **Usage**